Be prepared for flooded roads

 When flooding is imminent, move to higher ground away from rivers, streams, creeks and storm drains.
 Do not drive around barricades.
 They are there for your safety.

-For more information flood-related resources and information, go to https://extension2.missouri.edu/news/flood-related-resources-from-mu-extension-3059.
+Find more information on flood-related resources and information.

 News & articles